Horsetooth Mountain Loop, Horsetooth Mountain Open Space Park - Fort Collins, Boulder - Denver - Golden - Fort Collins - Lyons, Colorado

 From Boulder and Denver

 Take I-25 North to the Harmony Road - Timnath exit (#265).
 Turn left (west) on Harmony Road for 7 miles, which becomes County Road 38E at the Taft Hill Road intersection.
-Travel west on County Road 38E approximately 4 miles to the South Bay Entrance of Horsetooth Reservoir.
+Travel west on County Road 38E approx 4 miles to the South Bay Entrance of Horsetooth Reservoir.
 Continue another 2.4 miles on 38E from the South Bay entrance to the parking area and trailhead on the north side of the road.

 From Fort Collins